 The combat-or-bust mentality certainly isn't exclusive to Star Wars fans, either.
 Developers, publishers, and financiers are equally guilty, likely due to the dreaded "feature creep" wampa that lurks in the shadows of every large-scale software project and waits to tear the arms off of producers, project managers, and accounting droids.
 Here's the thing, though.
 Crazy, full-featured Star Wars titles have already been done across multiple gaming genres, so it's not as if doing more of them would require some sort of unattainable alchemic rocket science hitherto unknown in this part of the galaxy.

 ).
 The point is a more general critique of the reductionist mindset that's done a huge disservice to MMOs and virtual worlds over the past few years.

 ?).
 But when talk turns to MMOs, and by extension, virtual worlds -- you are aware that MMOs are virtual worlds, right? -- then I demand more than combat.
 Even the relatively small slice of the Star Wars universe that George Lucas showed us on screen features all manner of non-combat activities including, yes, crafting.

 To sum up, you certainly can and should have crafting in your Star Wars MMO.
 Not to mention housing, space exploration, performance art, and any number of other pastimes not directly related to using the Force or making the Kessel Run in, ahem, 12 parsecs.

-Every two weeks, Jef Reahard and MJ Guthrie take a break from their themepark day jobs to delve into the world of player-generated content.
+If your thinking limits Star Wars to glowsticks and non-stop running and gunning, well, I feel bad for you.
+Use your imagination every now and again, and remember that only a Sith deals in absolutes.Every two weeks, Jef Reahard and MJ Guthrie take a break from their themepark day jobs to delve into the world of player-generated content.
 Comments, suggestions, and coverage ideas are welcome, and Some Assembly Required is always looking for players who'd like to show off their MMO creativity.
 Contact us!